adelbibi/website2.0/content/publication/universal_approximator/index.md

 ---
-title: When Do Prompting and Prefix-Tuning Work?
-A Theory of Capabilities and Limitations
+title: Prompting a Pretrained Transformer Can Be a Universal Approximator

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Aleksandra Petrov
+- Aleksandar Petrov
 - Philip H.S.
 Torr
 - admin